From branchless banking to Digital E-lounge, how SIB is driving Innovation

 Could you highlight SIB’s business momentum and growth strategy for the coming year and beyond?

 We’ve seen robust growth in most parameters, and we’ll continue this momentum.
 Our business is very technology driven and our growth strategy will continue to be focused on expanding the retail business, strengthening SME base, improving CASA, enhancing Asset quality and improving other income facilitated by Best in class technology adoption.
 We’ve been able to successfully widen our network across India with 927 Branches and 1322 ATMs.
-We’ve seen a growth of 131% in Mobile Banking, our Internet Banking has also seen a significant rise (35% growth in Corporate sector and 25% growth in Retail sector).
+We’ve seen a growth of 131 percent in Mobile Banking, our Internet Banking has also seen a significant rise (35 percent growth in Corporate sector and 25 percent growth in Retail sector).
 Overall, FY 2018-19 was a good year, given the headwinds faced by the Banking industry in general.
 In short, we’re very bullish on growth in FY 20.

 Tell us about your digital transformation journey.